 Although IxCacao only made a small appearance in the mythology of the Mayan’s, the Goddess of Chocolate captured the hearts of many and was loved by the common folk as a compassionate goddess of abundance.

+However, in these ancient times a societal shift saw the patriarchy energy begin to take hold.
+At first it was a golden age where Kings and dynasties began, and a ruling class was born.
 The wonders of Astronomy were introduced and flourished, as did the arts.
 History was beginning to be recorded as glyphs (an ancient form of writing), began to appear on the elaborate and magnificent statues, monuments, palaces, and temples all created in honour of the Kings and their many noble men.
 The formation of cities established a large coming together of the people and especially the wealthily.

 Serving the patriarchy became the new order of life.
 The King took notice of IxCacao.
 He saw her ability to provide abundance and this very much appeased his greed.
 He requested that the Goddess of Chocolate was to serve him and his men taking her away in to his kingdom and away from the people and her fields.